Back to Home Page

 Job Shop Complexity:

-In any job shop, a job passes through a sequence of work centers as specified in its routing and it may wait for the required resources at those work centers.
+In any job shop, a job passes through a sequence of work centers as specified in its routing and it may have to wait for the required resources at those work centers.
 The total waiting time of the job in the entire process usually constitutes a major part of production lead time.
 This undesirable time is usually large, particularly for job shops with high-mix, low-volume production.
 It is not easy to measure the total job waiting time in such shops because (1) jobs with diverse routings are processed simultaneously, (2) the process time of an operation of a job may vary with both job and work center, (3) product mix keeps changing frequently and (4) resources have limited capacity.
 This complexity makes it difficult to accurately predict job progress on shop floor, WIP level at each work center, bottleneck formations, resource utilization, shop throughput and job completion times.
 The bottlenecks may keep moving across work centers due to the changing product mix.
 In job shops, it is not easy to do proactive capacity planning for preventing bottleneck formations and for improving the workflow, production lead times, on-time delivery and shop performance.
 Three main reasons for job shop complexity are (a) the unpredictability of the nature and receiving time of customer orders, (b) the loading of a job only after receiving a customer order and the required material, (c) and the simultaneous production of diverse, low-quantity jobs using shared resources of finite capacity.

 Job shop production management involves (a) determining due dates and production start times for a stream of incoming customer orders with different routings on the basis of the existing workload and resource & material availability, (b) material planning for each order and (c) production scheduling.
 All the three functions are interdependent and they cannot be performed independent of one other.
 The difficulty in production management is aggravated by several factors including: